gavinsalam/two-body-cuts/README.md

 Various examples are provided:

-- [code/example1.cc](code/example1.cc): shows simple usage given the kinematics for each of two decay products
+- [code/example1.cc](code/example1.cc): shows simple usage, given the kinematics for each of two decay products

 - [code/example2.cc](code/example2.cc): illustrates a Monte Carlo calculation of